WHMHammer/robust-mini-batch-gradient-descent/README.md

 Mini-Batch Gradient Descent (MBGD) is a simple yet effective machine learning model as a linear (and polynomial) regressor.
 However, the naïve MBGD model with squared losses is very sensitive to outliers, making it vulnerable to adversary samples.

 Our group is proposing to add a trimming procedure based on the losses when calculating the gradients to make the MBGD model more robust.
-We will measure the robustness of the modified model under the ε-contamination model by calculating the mean squared error (MSE) on the training sets.
+We will measure the robustness of the modified model under the ε-contamination model by calculating the mean squared error (MSE) on the testing sets (without noise nor contamination).

-We will test with random adversaries, adversaries attempting to affect the slopes, and adversaries attempting to affect the bias.
+We will test with different patterns of contamination.
+See the test results section for details.

 ## Algorithm